 The philosophy of Spyros Lafazanis is clear-cut: First comes commitment, followed by respect, and honesty.
-Our company currently owns two fully structured and state-of-the-art wineries in the Peloponnese which are steadily being staffed with hard-working people, followed with flawless training, people with whom we are on the best of terms.
+Our company currently owns two fully structured and state-of-the-art wineries in the Peloponnese which are steadily being staffed with hard-working people, followed by flawless training, people with whom we are on the best of terms.
 Our main goals are to showcase the varieties specifically to each area, by taking advantage of our long-standing expertise in the winegrowing and winemaking sectors.
 We are constantly compiling studies relating to all stages of the production process.
 Part of our company’s philosophy is environmental stewardship, a field in which we are well versed.
-Another part of that same philosophy is compliance with and accreditation from quality management (ISO 9001:2008) and food safety (ISO 22000:2005) systems.
+Another part of that same philosophy is compliance with an accreditation from quality management (ISO 9001:2008) and food safety (ISO 22000:2005) systems.